TechRisersWomenGroupCodingSessions/loc-digital-garden/README.md

 All tests can be found in [test](/test) directory.
 The folder structure follows the same structure of the src files.

 More insight on decisions made in approach to tests can be found in [Setting Up](/SETTING_UP.md).

+## Linting and formatting

+Checkout the `scripts` section of the [package.json](package.json) file to see the commands which can be run.

+Typical developer flow after making local changes would be:
+`npm run format && lint`

+If there are linting errors which can't be automatically fixed, it's possible to see which lint it fails on specifically using `npm run lint:eslint` or `npm run lint:prettier`.